Ancient Order of Foresters – Sunderland

 Scott's Pottery

-This version of the transfer is very similar to 'Garrison Pottery 2' and might come from the same copper plate.
-The copper plate likely changed hands when the Garrison Pottery closed in 1865, and Scott's had it re-engraved.
+This version of the transfer is very similar to 'Garrison Pottery 3'.
+Scott's apparently acquired the copper plate after the closure of the Garrison Pottery in 1865.
+Scott's had it re-engraved.
 Note the symbol (a hunting horn?) in the lower left quadrant of the shield (bottom left detail) has almost entirely worn away, and compare it with the Garrison 3 version above.

 The transfer on the Scott-marked bowl appears to be from the same copper plate as the plaque above.
 The symbol in the lower left quadrant is yet more degraded.